DoranekoSystems/frida-ceserver/README.md

 ```

 Then, connect to the Cheat Engine in network mode.

-The debugger is currently under development!
+frida-ceserver is listening for network connections on host pc.
+From the cheat engine it connects to ```127.0.0.1:52736``` on localhost with the default configuration (adb forward is not required, even for android).

 ![img](https://user-images.githubusercontent.com/56913432/120924433-baa86600-c70e-11eb-8794-ab5c28ec50b6.png)